EQWorks/python-curriculum/01-immediate-applications.md

 Each _expression_ may have elements such as _operands_ (such as the numbers), as well as _operators_ (such as `+`).

-Expression evaluation follows certain rules, from what we've seen so far:
+Expression evaluation follows a set of rules, from what we have seen so far:
-* [A table of built-in expression evaluation precedence](https://docs.python.org/3.8/reference/expressions.html#operator-precedence) which largely inherits from relevant domains.
+* [A table of built-in expression evaluation precedence](https://docs.python.org/3.8/reference/expressions.html#operator-precedence) which mostly inherits from relevant domains.
 * Parentheses enclosed before unenclosed.
 * In case of nested parentheses enclosures, inner before outer.